-American football accounts for the highest number of concussions in high school sports in the US.
-But concussions affect athletes across every sport — even those not considered “full contact”.
+Football accounts for the highest number of concussions in high school sports.
+But concussions affect athletes across every sport — even those not considered ‘full contact’.

 But nothing like the illegal check that rocked him this season.
 Although he managed to finish the game, his head throbbed and he was falling asleep in class.
 He didn’t know it at the time, but he had a concussion.
 A bad one.

 According to athletic trainer Jason Cruickshank, Duffy was lucky his concussion was caught.
-His team are part of a programme that uses iPad with the C3 Logix app to measure and monitor concussion symptoms among all student athletes.
+His team is part of a program that uses iPad with the C3 Logix app to measure and monitor concussion symptoms among all student athletes.
 “There are obvious and not-so-obvious concussions,” he says.
-Playing with one puts an athlete at risk of much worse injury.
+Playing with one puts an athlete at risk for much worse injury.
 And young athletes are even more vulnerable because their brains are still developing.

-Even before the season is under way, Cruickshank gets a jump on managing potential injuries.
+Even before the season is underway, Cruickshank gets a jump on managing potential injuries.
 It begins with using iPad and the app to take baseline measurements of athletes in normal states.
-When a possible concussion occurs during a practice or game, he examines the athlete and then takes him to the changing room for a post-injury retest.
+When a possible concussion occurs during a practice or game, he examines the athlete and then takes them to the locker room for a post-injury retest.
 By comparing those results with the baseline, Cruickshank can easily spot a drop in performance that might indicate concussion.